-During the initial open weekend in 2016, we asked visitors to fill out questionnaires with the community’s ambitions and ideas of what they would like to see happen at Bannockburn House, should the community be successful in acquiring the property and surrounding land.
+During the initial open weekend in 2016, we asked visitors to fill out questionnaires.
+For the reason to find out the community’s ambitions and ideas of what they would like to see happen at Bannockburn House (should the community be successful in acquiring the property and surrounding land).
 The visitors filled out nearly 200 questionnaires and dozens of comments/suggestions were added to a visitors book.
 We took all suggestions on board and it helped shape our business plan.

 Now that the community buyout has been successful, there are 26 acres and two stunning properties to create endless opportunities for many activities.